rroblak/seed_dump/README.md

 All environment variables
 -------------------------

-`APPEND`: Append the data to the file instead of overwriting it.
+`APPEND`: If set to `true`, append the data to the file instead of overwriting it.
+Default: `false`.

 `CREATE_METHOD`: Use the specified create method rather than `create!` (the default).